tjmcode/MITxPRO-ToDoList/README.md

 ### Installing

-* Clone this repo and open index.html
+* Clone this repo tp your local machine.

 * Use "npm install" to load a simple HTTP Server for the project
 ```